112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 patriotism — and a desire to celebrate liberation, to honor their martyrs, to commemorate their resistance.

+<div id="41"><em>41.
+"At the Folies Bergère or the Casino de Paris, even the usher girls demand tips!
+What a racket!"</em></div>

+It isn't a racket.
+We don't think that tipping taxi-drivers, waitresses or red caps is a "racket".

+In some theaters in France, the ushers pay for their job (like our cheek-room concessions).
+In most theaters the ushers get little or no salary and depend for their liveliheod on tips.
+Frenchmen always tip ushers at movie houses, theaters, the Opera, symphony halls.
+The usher who serves a dozen Americans who do not tip has lost the money which a dozen Frenchmen would have given her.

 ### Cleanliness and sanitation

-42

-French hollers ,
+<div id="42"><em>42.
+"Why isn't there decent plumbing in French houses?
+The toilet facilities are disgraceful!"</em></div>

-They are .
+They are.
 What should the French do about it ?
-It, takes money to have decent plumbing .
-That's why s o zru ny people in France don't have it .
-That's wily so marr y people iii our own United States don't have decent plumb either .
-The Germans have much better plumbing than the
-French - the Germans could afford it .
-Most French buildings are very old : its harder and more expensive to install plumbing in an old house than in ' new one .
-Incidentally, 9,400,000 homes in the US. do not have electricity .
-80 of. of the farmhouses do not have bath rooms and running rater .
-About 3,007,72 homes d o not have private flushing toilets.

-Al '' At the Polies .13crgere or the Casino de Paris, e'en the rtshter- girls demand tips!
-What a, racket! "

-lt. isn 't a racket.
-We don't think that tipping tax i ([fivers, waitresses or red caps is a "racket ".
-In some theaters in France, the ushers pay for their jo b (Ail>e our cheek-room concessions) .
-In most theaters the ushers get little or no salary and depend for their live liheod on tips .
-Frenchmen always tip ushers at movie l.oirses, theaters, the Opera, symphony halls .
-The ushe r wh, serves a dozen Americans who do not tip has lost the nioiiey which a dozen Frenchmen would have given ilea' .

-Why isn't there decent plumbing toilet facilities are disgraceful I "

-The

-43

-"re

-r€:axclr,

-cities are filtlry.

-They are certainly dirtier today than they were before the war .
-The French haven't had paint for a long time .
-In some cities and districts, the acute shortage o f gasoline prevents refuse trucks from making daily rounds .

-French cities and houses are a• great deal older tha n ours ; old cities axed old houses smell more than ne w ones .
-French public sanitation, health and toilet regulation s are certainly not on the same level as ours .
-But before the war . the French washed their streets and sidewalks more often than we do .
-France does not hav e the untidy back yards . the trash dumps in empty lots , the tin cans and refuse in public parks that are commo n in the - nited States .
-French j omen were always scrupulous house-keepers .
-But few of us eves- got . rn to see French honie .
-44

-..
-L

-Je

-french are uns.a tory, ''

-The ..
-French have a lower living standard than, we i n tho i nited States, (So do the Poles, the Russians, . th e Greeks, the Yugoslavs . the Chinese, the Mexicans, the Hindus . the Turks . and most of the other peoples of the world . )
-Sanitary standards rise as the standard of living rises .
-France is not as prosperous as . we are .
-It is not chea p to install modern ph .uzaoing .
-45

-The French don't bathe . "

-The French don't bathe often enough .
-They can't .
-36

-They don't, have real soap .
-They have had no soap worth y of the name since 1940 .
-The Germans took the seal) , for four years .
-That 's a-long time .
-The ration for Frenchman today . four months after the war is over, is two cakes of poor ersatz soap per month - 20 grams every two months .
-Most real soap can onl y be obtained on the black market, where it costs aroun d 125 francs for 31+) grams .

-46

-" You. r2.dc'

-'
-and the 8a I'll
-€hc s? ; tway

-out, Garlic, .sweat- and perrz:me

-almost knocks. you

-1"

-French subways today are overcrowded, not, untidy , and smell had .
-The subways are ca.rrymg all the traffi c too that used to be carried V on buses .
-You smell garlic because the French . who are super b cooks . use more of it than we do .
-You smell sweat because the French must use a ver y poor ersatz soap - and don 't get enough of that .
-You smell perfume because French women would rathe r smell of perfume than of an unwashedness-which the y dislike as much as you do .
-When you have no soap , perfume comes in mighty handy .
-In the eighteenth and nineteenth centuries, in the United_ States as in other countries, perfumes and eau de cologne were used to giv e a pleasant scent. where an unpleasant one might otherwise

-Incidentally, the Chinese will confess to you, if you'r e a friend, that the scent of white people, no matter ho w well scrubbed they are, is unpleasant to the Chinese .
-Body odor is closely related to diet .
-Change the food people eat and you change the way they smell .
-47

-."

-ii.e Preheh vilideies are .
-rag-,sties
-To i pile thei r
-Yr at2 rl 1e right in front of the hoc yes or in the eoait-yards . "
-1

-Some French villages are pig-sties .
-Others are not .
-They do, on the whole . loot' much dirtier than our smal l towns ; they are a Iot older . too .
-The malodorous custom of piling manure in court yards or in front of houses is practiced in many village s throughout Europe, including many German villages i n south and central Garman- (for example, Geislingen , Waadorff, etc .) .

-48

-"I'd like the, French- a lot better if they were cleaner . "

-That's perfectly understandable .
+It takes money to have decent plumbing.
+That's why so many people in France don't have it.
+That's why so many people in our own United States don't have decent plumbing either.

+The Germans have much better plumbing than the French — the Germans could afford it.

+Most French buildings are very old: its harder and more expensive to install plumbing in an old house than in a new one.

+Incidentally, 9,400,000 homes in the U.S. do not have electricity.
+80% of the farmhouses do not have bathrooms and running water .
+About 3,607,724 homes do not have private flushing toilets.

+<div id="43"><em>43.
+"French cities are filthy."</em></div>

+They are certainly dirtier today than they were before the war.
+The French haven't had paint for a long time.

+In some cities and districts, the acute shortage of gasoline prevents refuse trucks from making daily rounds.

+French cities and houses are a great deal older than ours; old cities and old houses smell more than new ones.

+French public sanitation, health and toilet regulations are certainly not on the same level as ours.

+But before the war, the French washed their streets and sidewalks more often than we do.
+France does not have the untidy back yards, the trash dumps in empty lots, the tin cans and refuse in public parks that are common in the United States.

+French women were always scrupulous house-keepers.
+But few of us ever got in to see French home.

+<div id="44"><em>44.
+"The French are unsanitary."</em></div>

+The French have a lower living standard than we in the United States.
+(So do the Poles, the Russians, the Greeks, the Yugoslavs, the Chinese, the Mexicans, the Hindus, the Turks, and most of the other peoples of the world.)

+Sanitary standards rise as the standard of living rises.
+France is not as prosperous as we are.
+It is not cheap to install modern plumbing.

+<div id="45"><em>45.
+"The French don't bathe."</em></div>

+The French don't bathe often enough.
+They can't.
+They don't have real soap.
+They have had no soap worthy of the name since 1940.
+The Germans took the soap, for four years.
+That's a long time.

+The ration for Frenchman today, four months after the war is over, is two cakes of poor ersatz soap per month — 20 grams every two months.
+Most real soap can only be obtained on the black market, where it costs around 125 francs for 310 grams.

+<div id="46"><em>46.
+"You ride on the subway and the smell almost knocks you out, Garlic, sweat — and perfume!"</em></div>

+French subways today are overcrowded, hot, untidy, and smell bad.
+The subways are carrying all the traffic too that used to be carried on buses.

+You smell garlic because the French, who are superb cooks, use more of it than we do.

+You smell sweat because the French must use a very poor ersatz soap — and don't get enough of that.

+You smell perfume because French women would rather smell of perfume than of an unwashedness which they dislike as much as you do.
+When you have no soap, perfume comes in mighty handy.
+In the eighteenth and nineteenth centuries, in the United States as in other countries, perfumes and _eau de cologne_ were used to give a pleasant scent where an unpleasant one might otherwise be.

+Incidentally, the Chinese will confess to you, if you're a friend, that the scent of white people, no matter how well scrubbed they are, is unpleasant to the Chinese.
+Body odor is closely related to diet.
+Change the food people eat and you change the way they smell.

+<div id="47"><em>47.
+"The French villages are pig-sties.
+They pile their manure right in front of the houses or in the courtyards."</em></div>

+Some French villages are pig-sties.
+Others are not.
+They do, on the whole, _look_ much dirtier than our small towns; they are a lot older, too.

+The malodorous custom of piling manure in courtyards or in front of houses is practiced in many villages throughout Europe, including many German villages in south and central Germany (for example, Geislingen, Walldorff, etc.).

+<div id="48"><em>48.
+"I'd like the French a lot better if they were cleaner."</em></div>

+That's perfectly understandable.

 ### Work and Laziness